The year 2020 has been exceptional and unexpected.

 It’s our responsibility to align with, and help our employees grow personally and professionally.
 However, when their agendas don’t align perfectly with company vision, they are skeptical or maintain a hardline stance against it.
 You must be okay with it.

-It gets lonely at the top—and recent times have only exacerbated the feeling of isolation and disconnect.
+There is a sense of loneliness in leadership—and recent times have only exacerbated the feeling of isolation and disconnect.
 Let’s be honest, who isn’t experiencing this?

 I still commute to and work out of our office most days.
 I spend a lot of time alone in a 25,000 sq. ft office because it makes me feel closer to my people, my biggest motivator.
 But the issue isn’t just the physical distance that’s discouraging to us leaders—it’s the emotional distance and toll that is even more taxing.